-As the New Year begins, deductible resets are a challenge for patients and providers alike.
-Patients may not fully understand deductible resets, their healthcare plan’s policies or healthcare vernacular in general.
+At the start of a new year, deductible resets can be a challenge for patients and providers alike.
+Patients may not fully understand how deductibles work, their healthcare plan’s policies or healthcare vernacular in general.
 When patients are confused, they are less likely to pay their balance to providers.
-Additionally, some patients may not be able to pay their bills in full when deductibles reset to their annual maximum amount, which can be as high as $6,000 for a family health plan.
+Additionally, some patients may not be able to pay their bills in full when deductibles reset to their annual maximum amount, which can be as high as $14,000 for a family health plan.
 As a result, deductible resets cause cash flow and collection problems for provider organizations, while also causing a strain in their relationships with patients.

 Here are three quick tips to ensure payments are collected efficiently – all while helping patients better manage payment responsibility when deductibles reset.

 Providers can help patients pay down larger balances by setting up automated payment plans by securely saving a payment method on file.
-Payment plans are great for patients who are unable to pay the full bill at once, and for providers to ensure payments with less staff intervention.
-As a best practice, communicate expectations and establish policies for payment plans, including a minimum amount a patient must pay each month and an end date for when the bill must be paid off in full.
+Payment plans are helpful for patients who are unable to pay the full bill at once and for providers to ensure payments with less staff intervention.
+As a best practice, communicate expectations and establish policies for payment plans, including a minimum amount a patient must pay each month and an end date for when the bill must be paid in full.
 Providers can also discuss options with the patient to leverage the saved payment method to automatically collect a smaller balance when a new claim is adjudicated.
-Not only does this guarantee payment and deliver payment faster, it also offers patients the added convenience of not receiving a paper statement or taking out a payment card to pay smaller balances.
-Learn how an orthopedics center automates more than 80% of their patient collections with this process.
+Not only does this guarantee payment and deliver payment faster, but it also offers patients the added convenience of not receiving a paper statement or taking out a payment card to pay smaller balances.

 The key to assuring patient payments at your healthcare organization is offering patients the option to pay how they want – whether it’s online, over the phone or via bank bill pay.
-This not only increases the chances of patients paying their bills, but fosters patient satisfaction by giving patients convenient payment options they prefer.
+This increases the chances of patients paying their bills and fosters patient satisfaction by giving patients convenient payment options they prefer.
 When patients can make payments the way they want, they’re more likely to pay.
 Learn more about omnichannel payments.